 The chapel at our school is used on a daily basis to allow our motto 'A Catholic School For All' to truly be seen.
 The chapel is open at lunch times for all pupils to take part in a range of activities and emerge themselves in the spirituality of the school.
 The chapel is also used by pupils for all faiths to pray thus ensuring that all the spiritual needs of our pupils are met.

 Mr Lloyd-Price is the Head of Religious Education at Saint John Wall Catholic School.
 As well as encouraging the Catholic ethos he also promotes the education and understanding of multi-faith groups.
 Mr Lloyd-Price is also in charge of the strategic planning of the Catholic Life of Saint John Wall School.
-Catholic Life is promoted through the prayer life of the school including Worship days, Cultural Capital Days and retreats.
+Catholic Life is promoted through the prayer life of the school including Worship days, Values@Days and retreats.

 Our School Lay Chaplain/Head of Year 7